What is a mezzanine flooring structure?

 Gantry Crane Mezzanine to provide storage above a gantry crane and production floor

-A mezzanine with a gantry crane below increases floor space and improve OH&S. The structural floor structure supports the gantry crane below and provides storage capacity above.
+A mezzanine floor with a gantry crane below increases floor space and improves the ability to uphold OH&S standards.
+The floor structure supports the gantry crane below and provides storage capacity above.
 The prominent beam members are used as sliding rails for the crane, as shown in the image below.
 The gantry cranes offer an instrumental means of lifting small to medium-sized objects, particularly useful in the manufacturing industry.

 Mezzanines comprise 6 main components.
 These are listed below.